jinjin8/flashcards-1/README.md

 ## Authors

-Steven Galvin, Kat Gifford, jin camou, & Sowmya Dinavahi
+Steven Galvin, Kat Gifford, Jin Camou, & Sowmya Dinavahi

 ## License

 MIT License

-Copyright (c) Steven Galvin, Kat Gifford, jin camou, & Sowmya Dinavahi, 2017
+Copyright (c) Steven Galvin, Kat Gifford, Jin Camou, & Sowmya Dinavahi, 2017

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal